-There is a right to cross-examination.
+There is a right to cross-examination in both Hearing Processes.
+However, the type of cross-examination differs between them.
 Only relevant cross-examination and other questions may be asked of a party or witness.
 Questions and evidence about the complainant's sexual predisposition or prior sexual behavior are not relevant, unless such questions and evidence about the complainant's sexual predisposition or prior sexual behavior are offered to prove that someone other than the respondent committed the conduct alleged by the complainant, or if the questions and evidence concern specific incidents of the complainant's prior sexual behavior with respect to the respondent and are offered to prove consent.